Terms & Conditions

 A request to delete personal information will be considered and actioned.
 However, the request to delete information may be declined if the personal information is governed by legislation or other exceptional circumstances.

-If Acorn no longer provides a service for your company, they will no longer have any responsibility for any medical records kept at your site.
-A transfer of these medical records can be handed over to another Occupational Health provider or medical personnel.
+If Acorn no longer provides a service for your company, they will no longer have any responsibility for any medical records kept at your site or electronically.
+A transfer of these medical records can be handed over or transferred electronically to another Occupational Health provider or medical personnel.

-If Acorn no longer provides a service for your company, they will provide a CVS electronic format of your electronic medical records to your new occupational health provider or medical personnel.
+If Acorn no longer provides a service for your company, they will provide a CSV electronic format of your electronic medical records to your new occupational health provider or medical personnel.
 If there is no handover to another occupational health provider or medical personnel, we will retain your electronic data for 12 months before deleting this sensitive data.
+If the electronic medical records are required to be transferred in a specific format and require manipulation, this will incur a cost.

-5) It is best practice at the beginning of a contract or at intervals where significant change has occurred, to conduct a Site Health Needs Assessment and to implement any recommendations.
+5) It is best practice at the beginning of a contract or at intervals where significant change has occurred to conduct a Site Health Need Assessment and to implement any recommendations.

 6) To arrange contract review meetings at an agreed frequency.